Aromatherapy, Branding, Daily Life, Rituals, Healing

 I would say you need to look for their credentials and check that it’s not from “abc123therapists”…you know what I mean.
-You can have a great love of plant therapies, massage, coaching etc, but that’s not enough to offer your healing services to others.
-Studying this type of medicine and receiving an accredited qualification prepares you for ethical and meaningful ways to connect with those who need your skills the most.
+You can have a great love of plant therapies, massage, coaching etc, but that’s not enough to offer your services to others.
+Studying this type of therapy and receiving an accredited qualification prepares you for ethical and meaningful ways to connect with those who need your skills the most.

 You wouldn’t accept surgery off just anyone that wants to help you – so why should you seek help from an aromatherapist who can’t prove they have the qualifications and experience to help you in the right way.
 Do your research first!

 You had to study really hard to get to where you are today.
 Is there anything further you'd like to learn in your field?

 Absolutely!
 There’s always so much more to learn about essential oils, new ones being distilled, new techniques for applying them to the body and the new meanings they can convey to us as our understanding of the world changes.